PointyCastle/pointycastle/tutorials/rsa.md

 It returns the number of bytes written.
 Which is especially important when the last block is smaller than the maximum size.
 Always use the returned output size to know how much of the output is valid.

+#### Using process

+The `process` method can also be used instead of `processBlock`.
+It is simpler, because it creates and returns the output block.
+However, it requires the input to be no larger than _inputBlockSize_.
+And the _inputBlockSize_ depends on the bit-length of the key.

+If `process` is used, the program needs to ensure the size of the data and the bit-length of the key are both suitable.

+#### Decryption errors

 If the ciphertext cannot be decrypted, an `ArgumentError` is thrown.
 The message associated with the `ArgumentError` can be ignored, since